-On the 24th of January one man around 25 years old, was pushed back from Slovenia to Croatia and from there to Bosnia.
+On the 24th of January one man around 25 years old, reports that he was pushed back from Slovenia to Croatia and from there to Bosnia.
 He had left Velika Kladusa on foot and had walked for 7 days in the snow and cold.
 As he did not have any food or water left he decided to present himself to the police to ask them for help.

 The respondent sustained light injuries on his feet and head and therefore asked to see a doctor.
 Eventually, they brought him to a doctor, but he only checked his body temperature.
 The respondent assumed that this was a sort of test for Covid-19.